AtelesPaniscus/apl-exalt/README.md

 The Exercism project provides generic (or canonical) exercise specifications from which programming language specific exercises are derived.
 These specifications are suitable for automatic generation of test cases.

-AtelesPaniscus has written such an exercise generator program (EGP) and reference solutions for many exercises.
+AtelesPaniscus has written such an exercise generator program (EGP) and also reference solutions for many exercises.

 ### How